 - Located in the heart of Berlin, just a few minutes walk from the main station

 - Stylish bar and a leafy rooftop terrace with stunning views

 - Rooms are large and comfortable with a sleek modern purist design

 Perfectly located in the heart of the city, this hotel offers clean and comfortable accommodation and exceptional value for money.
 The rooms are fully kitted out with the usual amenities including air conditioning and a flat-screen TV.
 Enjoy the incredible views and atmosphere on the rooftop terrace, which overlooks the River Spree.

-Our Favorite Splurge Hotel – ABION Villa Suites
+My Favorite Splurge Hotel – ABION Villa Suites